ninja-con-gafas/watchdog/README.md

 ## Getting Started

 The stack is containerized and can be easily deployed using Docker Compose.
-To deploy the entire stack on your preferred, follow the instructions below:
+To deploy the entire stack on your preferred infrastructure, follow the instructions given below:

-1. Clone this repository.
+1. Clone the repository.
 2. Create a `.env` file in the root directory before running `setup.sh`:
     ```bash
     # Pi-hole Configurations
-    FTLCONF_dns_upstreams="" #DNS servers used by Pi-hole for upstream resolution (semicolon separated)
+    FTLCONF_dns_upstreams="" # DNS servers used by Pi-hole for upstream resolution (semicolon separated)
     FTLCONF_webserver_api_password="" # Password for accessing the Pi-hole admin web interface
+    HOST_IP="" # IP address of the Raspberry Pi 3B+ host
+    HOSTNAME="" # Hostname for the Pi-hole container
+    PARENT_INTERFACE="$(ip route | grep default | awk '{print $5}')" # Pi-hole network interface, assumes default route set; adjust if needed
+    PIHOLE_IP="" # Static IP address for the Pi-hole container
+    PIHOLE_MAC="" # MAC address for the Pi-hole container
     TZ= "" # Your Timezone
     ```
+3. Create a `99-custom-dns.conf` file with custom DNS records:
+    - Each entry should be on a new line and the DNS records should be in the given format `address=/<DOMAIN_NAME>/<IP_ADDRESS>`
-3. Run the setup script with **_super-user_** privilage:
+4. Run the setup script with **_super-user_** privilage:
     ```bash
     sudo ./setup.sh
     ```